The Donald W. Reynolds Governor’s Cup is managed online by Arkansas Capital staff through the dwrgc2017.startupcompete.co.

-The team leader or other designated individual is responsible for setting up an account in Startup Compete to enter the team into the competition.
+The team leader or other team-designated individual is responsible for setting up the team’s Startup Compete account to enter the competition.
 This individual is also responsible for submitting the team’s intent to compete and uploading the business plan to Startup Compete.

 (Note: As you begin working in Startup Compete, the words “Profile” and “Account” are used interchangeably.)